anki-xyz/pipraPaper/paper.md

 # Acknowledgements

-We acknowledge contributions from Pablo Gómez and Martin Fernholz on this project for testing and improving it.
+We acknowledge contributions from Pablo Gómez and Martin Fernholz for constructive feedback to improve `pipra`.

 # References